marcllort/Car_Rental_Monorepo/k8/README.md

 ## Secrets

 They are created in the `setup-kubernetes.sh` script.
 Important to notice that when running the script, you must pass the SECRET_HASH environment variable for the api-gw.
+The same is applicable for the AWS DB password, used in the rest of microservices.

 ## Troubleshooting